banner of finescrollsaw website: head of medusa

 8. J. N. Jacques fretwork catalogue, Liège, Belgium, 1924

-The firm J. N. Jacques was established at the end of the 19th century.
-It was based in rue Souverain Pont, 35, Liège, Belgium.
-They offered everything necessary for the scroll saw hobby, including a large selection of woods and patterns.
-This catalogue from 1924 includes the large collection of fretwork patterns they had for sale at the time.
+The firm J. N. Jacques was founded at the end of the 19th century and was based at 35 rue Souverain Pont, Liège, Belgium.
+They offered everything needed for the scroll saw hobby, including an extensive selection of woods and patterns.
+This 1924 catalogue showcases the impressive collection of fretwork patterns available for sale at that time.

 Click here to download this catalogue in PDF format.